Health in the Democratic Republic of the Congo: Cholera

 Although incidence and mortality from cholera can be difficult to estimate, particularly given the DRC's lack of resources and inadequate surveillance systems, several studies demonstrate that the DRC experiences a significant burden of disease.
 In 2015, 19,705 cases of cholera were reported in the DRC.
 Few cases are laboratory-confirmed, so the incidence of cholera can be under-estimated.

 The highest annual attack rates occurred in 2011 in the Eastern provinces of the Democratic Republic of Congo that border the Great Lakes.
 These provinces are Orientale, North and South Kivu, Katanga and Kasai Oriental.
 North and South Kivu as well as Katanga had the highest attack rate with over 10 cases per 100,000 people, every year between 2000 and 2011.
 The high annual attack rates occurred in the Eastern provinces because there is an environmental reservoir for V. cholerae in the lakes of the rift valley.
 Additionally, there are seasonal peaks that usually occur during the first quarter of the year which also increases the attack rate.
 Furthermore, fishermen travel from the eastern lakes in the Democratic Republic of Congo to larger cities at the end of the dry season which gives way to seasonal variations in incidence of Cholera.
 Cross-border cholera remains difficult to track due to the lack of collaboration and communication between the Sub-Saharan countries.

 Disease outbreaks

-There have been 10 outbreaks of the Ebola virus disease in the Democratic Republic of the Congo.
-Additionally, hemorrhagic fever, polio, cholera, and typhoid, while tuberculosis is an increasingly serious health concern in the DR Congo.
+There have been at least 16 outbreaks of Ebola virus disease in the Democratic Republic of the Congo.
+In addition, the country continues to face recurrent cases of other infectious diseases, including hemorrhagic fevers, polio, cholera, and typhoid, while tuberculosis remains an increasingly serious public health concern.